Deep34572862/color-detector/README.md

-# Official Website - MLSC Amity
+# Color Detection Website Project

-Welcome to the MLSC Amity website repository!
+Welcome to the Color Detection Website repository!
 We encourage community contributions to enhance this project.

-You can see the **live demo** : [www.mlsc-amity.tech](https://www.mlsc-amity.tech)
+You can see the **live demo** : [https://mlsc-amity.github.io/color-detector/](https://mlsc-amity.github.io/color-detector/)

 ## Contributing Guidelines